Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-analysis.md

 # Sigrid on-premise: Analysis configuration

-This documentation is specific to the on-premise version of Sigrid.
-This does *not* apply to the software-as-a-service version of Sigrid, which can be accessed via [sigrid-says.com](https://sigrid-says.com) and is used by the vast majority of Sigrid users
+This documentation covers on-premise Sigrid.
+It is not applicable for cloud-based Sigrid.
 {: .attention }

 <sig-toc></sig-toc>